Nathxniel/ppp/README.md

 # Update 7-jul-22

-the link on this page has been removed
+the linked document on this page has been removed

 # Update 1-jun-21